apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/architecture/design.md

   the workflow for execution on the master, and tasks are sent to the workers for execution through different sending strategies.
 Specific task

-##### Second, the master execution process
+#### The Master Execution Process

 1. DolphinScheduler uses the sharding algorithm to modulate the command and assigns it according to the sort id of the master.
 The master converts the received command into a workflow instance, and uses the thread pool to process the workflow instance

 2. DolphinScheduler's process of workflow:
     - Start the workflow through UI or API calls, and persist a command to the database
     - The Master scans the Command table through the sharding algorithm, generates a workflow instance ProcessInstance, and deletes the Command data at the same time
     - The Master uses the thread pool to run WorkflowExecuteThread to execute the process of the workflow instance, including building DAG, creating task instance TaskInstance, and sending TaskInstance to worker through netty
     - After the worker receives the task, it modifies the task status and returns the execution information to the Master
     - The Master receives the task information, persists it to the database, and stores the state change event in the EventExecuteService event queue
     - EventExecuteService calls WorkflowExecuteThread according to the event queue to submit subsequent tasks and modify workflow status

-##### Three、Insufficient thread loop waiting problem
+#### Insufficient Thread Loop Waiting Problem

 - If there is no sub-process in a DAG, if the number of data in the Command is greater than the threshold set by the thread pool, the process directly waits or fails.